theitalianscientist/covid-19/README.md

 # Coronavirus - the manipulation

-[Bendford’s law](https://web.williams.edu/Mathematics/sjmiller/public_html/math/talks/Benford_Brown2012.pdf), in short, is a statistical test to check if a set of numbers describing some phenomenon (your tax return, a natural disaster, stock prices or traffic volume on the highway) has been manipulated.
+[Benford’s law](https://web.williams.edu/Mathematics/sjmiller/public_html/math/talks/Benford_Brown2012.pdf), in short, is a statistical test to check if a set of numbers describing some phenomenon (your tax return, a natural disaster, stock prices or traffic volume on the highway) has been manipulated.

 Its power comes from a mistake humans often do when making up numbers: they distribute the digits really nicely and evenly across the interval they want.
 For most normal unaltered datasets, though, this doesn’t actually happen.
 In fact, the leading digit of each number is much more likely to be a 1 (~30%) than a 9.
 There are many explanations for this behavior, and I encourage you to look it [up](https://en.wikipedia.org/wiki/Benford%27s_law), but the gist of it is that if your dataset doesn’t fit exactly in a specific order of magnitude but spills over to the next one, or just uses half of it, low numbers will be more likely to appear.